jacobpalinski/WA-Airbnb-Analysis/README.md

 * Impact of additional fees on review scores
 * What are the most common ammentities offerred and words used in listing titles?

 Python numpy,pandas, maplotlib, seaborn and scikit-learn libraries were used.
-Logistic Regression classifer was used to fit the data.
+Logistic Regression classifier was used to fit the data.